tinyplex/synclets/site/guides/1_the_basics/1_core_concepts.md

 synchronization messages with another peer.
 Synclets are designed to work over a variety of transport layers, so there are multiple Transport implementations available, and again, you can also create your own.
-You will normally create a Transport using a factory function like `createWsTransport`, specific to the medium you want to use.
+You will normally create a Transport using a factory function like `createWsClientTransport`, specific to the medium you want to use.

 ## Servers

 Just for completeness, this project also includes some simple server implementations to help co-ordinate message transport.
-For example, there is a basic WebSocket server implementation that can be addressed when you use the `createWsTransport` WebSocket Transport.
+For example, there is a basic WebSocket server implementation that can be addressed when you use the `createWsClientTransport` WebSocket Transport.

 ## The shape of Synclets data